koad/documentation/src/index.md

 You likely already don't remember any phone numbers, because you `trust your system` and your mind has been able to `let it go`.

-This is not about security, privacy and freedom.
-It is about skill+abilities, connectedness and `ease of flow`. `Security, privacy and freedom` just happen to get dealt with as a matter of principal.

 The more you can `just get it done` in `the moment` the more you will get done.
 If you can out perform your competition, you will most certainly achieve more of what you want.

 ---